bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Publishing an app for iOS

-On the **Settings** page, you can configure a number of options for publishing your app.
-If it's a cross-platform app, you can define settings separately for the iOS and the Android versions.

 For iOS:

 * Choose the provisioning profiles and code signing identities to be used.